 The Engage V.2 pistol grip offers a stippled surface and a 15-degree gripping angle for added comfort and control.
 At the front of the grip is a small extension which fills the gap found in standard forged lowers with removable trigger guards.
 In this case, the lower had a fixed trigger guard so I simply trimmed off the extension with a sharp utility knife.

 The color-matched polymer magazines are MFT's in-house standard capacity model with a textured surface, four-way anti-tilt followers, stainless steel springs and flared floor plates.
 I've been shooting with these magazines for years now and have yet to run into any problems with them.

-The freshly assembled Beast AR cycled smoothly during its initial bench checks, all of which it passed with ease.
+At The Range The freshly assembled Beast AR cycled smoothly during its initial bench checks, all of which it passed with ease.

 After applying lubricant to the polished Nib-X bolt-carrier group and other moving parts, the action became downright glassy.
 The controls were also smooth and trouble free in their operation.
 The WMD single-stage trigger group is a big step up from the typical mil-spec trigger.
 It breaks cleanly without any mushiness or grit with 5 lbs.
 12 oz. of trigger pull.